kevin982/DSA/README.md

 # DSA
-This repo is meant to store all the data structures and algorithms
+This repo is meant to store all the data structures and algorithms practices and concepts